-Apple unveils larger iPhones, health-oriented watches
+Apple debuts biggest iPhone yet, health-oriented watch

-Apple uses the ‘S’ suffix when it upgrades components but leaves the exterior design of a phone the same.
+The company uses the ‘S’ suffix when it upgrades components but leaves the exterior of a phone largely the same.
 Last year’s iPhone X - pronounced “ten” - represented a major redesign.

 Apple, which is looking for ways to lessen reliance on phones for revenue, opened its event by announcing the new Apple Watch Series 4 range with edge-to-edge displays, like its latest phones, which are more than 30 percent bigger than displays on current models.

-It is positioning the new watch as a more comprehensive health device, able to detect an irregular heartbeat and start an emergency call automatically if it detects a user falling down, potentially appealing to older customers.
-It said it had approval for the device from the U.S. Food and Drug Administration.
+It is positioning the new watch as a more comprehensive health device, able to take an electrocardiogram to detect an irregular heartbeat and start an emergency call automatically if it detects a user falling down, potentially appealing to older customers.

-The FDA said it worked with Apple to develop apps for the Apple Watch.
-The agency said it has been taking steps to ease the regulatory pathway for companies seeking to create digital healthcare products.
+The U.S. Food and Drug Administration said it worked with Apple to develop apps for the Apple Watch and has been taking steps to ease the regulatory pathway for companies seeking to create digital healthcare products.

+“This is a pretty big deal,” said healthcare tech analyst Ross Muken at Evercore.
+“This update really establishes the company’s increasing efforts to push the watch as a serious medical device.
+Apple seems to be diving into heart disease first, the most common cause of death around the world, making serious moves as a health company.”

 Shares of fitness device rival Fitbit Inc fell about 3.7 percent after the Series 4 announcement.
 Shares of Garmin Ltd lost some earlier gains and were flat in midday New York trade.